rlneumiller/bevy_rich_text3d/README.md

 You should set `scale_factor` in `Text3dPluginSettings`.
 Note the corresponding value may not be initialized on `Window` during app creation.

-* My game is stuttering

-The crate is experimental and currently does not have concurrency support.
+* App stutters when text are first drawn

-Future releases will attempt to address this issue.
+Asynchronous text rasterization is not implemented, future releases will attempt to address this issue.

 ## Versions